Faazil/100-days-of-devops/challenges/week-12/day-79.md

 Similarly, you can access the Gitea UI using Gitea button, username and password for Git is `sarah` and `Sarah_pass123` respectively.
 Under user sarah you will find a repository named web that is already cloned on the Storage server under sarah's home. sarah is a developer who is working on this repository.

 1. Install `httpd` (whatever version is available in the yum repo by default) and configure it to serve on port `8080` on All app servers.
-You can make it part of your Jenkins job or you can do this step manually on all app servers.
+You may make it part of your Jenkins job or you can do this step manually on all app servers.

 2. Create a Jenkins job named `nautilus-app-deployment` and configure it in a way so that if anyone pushes any new change to the origin repository in master branch, the job should auto build and deploy the latest code on the `Storage server` under `/var/www/html` directory.
 Since `/var/www/html` on Storage server is shared among all apps.
 Before deployment, ensure that the ownership of the `/var/www/html` directory is set to user `sarah`, so that Jenkins can successfully deploy files to that directory.